ExpediaGroup/housekeeping/README.md

 If your project utilises Spring YAML you can define your Housekeeping within the YAML.
 For example:

     housekeeping:
-      # Name of the schema/database to use -defaults to housekeeping
+      # Name of the schema/database to use - defaults to housekeeping
       schema-name: housekeeping
       # Location of the script file to initialize the schema - defaults to classpath:/schema.sql
       db-init-script: classpath:/schema.sql